 What is shadow grading?

-For a period of four years beginning in the fall of 2014, students in the first semester of their first year will be graded Pass/No Pass in all of their classes.
+For a period of six years beginning in the fall of 2014, students in the first semester of their first year will be graded Pass/No Pass in all of their classes.
 They will also, however, be given a report of the letter grades that they would have received (‘shadow grades’), which will not appear on their official transcripts.
 A grade of D or above is a passing grade.

 First semester students will be ‘graded as usual’ in their classes, and faculty will submit these grades to the registrar.
 The registrar will retain these grades for internal use only and will not release them outside of the College.
 Official student transcripts will specifically note that all grades in the first semester are mandatory Pass/No Pass.